rcl-cloudtnt/docs/events/events.md

 ![image](../images/event/view.png)

-- In the ``Video`` page, you can view the live event and chat online
+- In the ``Video`` page, you can view the live event and chat with other users and presenters

 ![image](../images/event/view2.png)